We'll share bargaining news after every negotiations session here. Follow along to track our progress on winning a historic first contract!

 Example:

-Party 1: Deep dish pizza is the best pizza.
+Union: Deep dish pizza is the best pizza.

-Party 2: Deep dish Tavern style pizza is the best pizza.
+University: Deep dish Tavern style pizza is the best pizza.

-Party 2: Deep dish and tavern style pizza are the best pizzas.
+University: Deep dish and tavern style pizza are the best pizzas.